 Tony recalled his work in turning the plain green ‘plastic boats’ of WDW’s 20,000 Leagues Under the Sea underwater attraction into the aged masterpieces that became the ride’s centerpiece.
-After 9 months of work transforming Harper Goff’s famous submarine into Fantasyland’s E ticket fleet, his next task was Big Thunder Mountain.
-The mining mountain’s theme of gold digging caused Baxter to wonder how all that treasure would be spent.
+After 9 months of work transforming Harper Goff’s famous submarine into Fantasyland’s E-ticket fleet, his next task was Big Thunder Mountain.
+The mining mountain’s theme of gold-digging caused Baxter to wonder how all that treasure would be spent.

 Working with Goff on the concept of Discovery Bay, several concept drawings were created.
 Restored versions of those drawings were shared with the audience.
 A 1/20 scale model of the land was built and even displayed for a time at Disneyland.
-As an element to Disneyland nestled between Thunder Mountain and Fantasyland (and at one time considered for an entirely new theme park), Discovery Bay would have been an amazing addition of Victorian era excitement set a San Francisco of the late 1800s style town.
+As an element to Disneyland nestled between Thunder Mountain and Fantasyland (and at one time considered for an entirely new theme park), Discovery Bay would have been an amazing addition to Victorian-era excitement set a San Francisco of the late 1800s style town.

 The sailing ship Columbia’s port would serve as the gateway to the land; several thrilling attractions were dreamed up for this impressive installation.
-An Arctic flight aboard the Hyperion (conceived as senior year college project by Baxter) – a Pirates of the Caribbean style journey into a lost civilization at the top of the world – would become the centerpiece of Discovery Bay.
+An Arctic flight aboard the Hyperion (conceived as a senior year college project by Baxter) – a Pirates of the Caribbean style journey into a lost civilization at the top of the world – would become the centerpiece of Discovery Bay.

 Tony shared a never before seen description and view of the ride’s path detailing several show elements:

-• A time travel concept using Pepper’s ghost sets in a Carousel of Progress style attraction where guests would look out a window as the vignettes would pay out.
+• A time travel concept using Pepper’s ghost sets in a Carousel of Progress style attraction where Guests would look out a window as the vignettes would payout.

 • A dining experience aboard the Nautilus